VCWVL/wede5020-poe-Kythera-Pather/README.md

 Part 2 of the project focused on bringing the website to life with visual design and styling.
 The primary goal was to apply CSS to transform the basic HTML structure from Part 1 into a visually appealing, professional, and user-friendly website.
 Key tasks included defining a consistent color scheme, selecting and applying fonts, and creating layouts for all pages.
 A major emphasis was placed on responsive design to ensure the website functions and looks great on all devices, including desktops, tablets, and mobile phones.
 This phase also involved refining the user experience by improving navigation and readability.

 ---

+# Part 3 Details
+Part 3 of the projectwas asked to add JaveScript and make improvements from part 2.here we have to bring the website tolive and has to be functioning and working with the java code.
+The learners were asked to add certain features or function into their website.
+The primary goal was to implement core functionalities such as a global search feature, a complete shopping cart system using `localStorage` for data persistence, and a seamless checkout process.
+Additionally, user experience was significantly enhanced by adding dynamic features like live filtering and price sorting on category pages, an image lightbox, a welcome modal, and advanced form handling that provides immediate on-page feedback without requiring a page reload.
+This phase brought the website to life, making it a functional and modern online bookstore.

+---
 # Changes from Part 1 to Part 2
 Several key improvements were made to transition the project from its foundational HTML structure to a styled and functional website: